Sheppard Pratt at Ellicott City: History

-In 1907 Taylor Manor started as the Patapsco Manor Sanitarium built on property along New Cut road in Ellicott City owned by Dr. Rushmore White.
+In 1907 Taylor Manor started as the Howard County Sanitarium Company built on property along College Avenue and New Cut Road in Ellicott City owned by Dr. Rushmore White.
 The twenty person facility suffered a fire in 1923.
-In 1939 the facility was purchased by Issac H. Taylor and run as the Pinel Clinic.
+In 1939 the facility was purchased by Issac H. Taylor and renamed Patapsco Manor and later renamed as the Pinel Clinic (after the French psychiatrist who took the chains off the patients in asylums outside Paris).
 Taylor operated an optometrist business and Taylor's Furniture on Main Street.
 In 1948 the facility expanded to 48 beds, and in 1968 it expanded to 151 beds.
 The modern architecture circular rotunda stands out at the center of campus.
 Operated by Dr. Irving J. Taylor (1919-2014), and later Dr. Bruce T. Taylor in 1979, who served as medical director and chief executive officer, Taylor Manor covered more than 65 acre in Ellicott City Maryland.
 The Ayrd library is named after Taylor Manor Hospital Psychiatric Award winner Frank J. Ayd, MD.
+In 1953 Dr. Irving Taylor and Taylor Manor Hospital was the first hospital in the country to offer the first psychiatric specific medication, an anti-psychotic medication, Thorazine (chlorpromazine).
+Other treatments firsts in the area included offering many of the antidepressant and antianxiety drugs as they were developed in the mid-1950s, a dual diagnosis program for treatment of addictions and psychiatric illnesses, a compulsive gambling treatment program, the first specialized treatment programs for adolescents and later for young adults, as well a unique crisis and respite program for adolescents.

-The campus property has been expanded and subdivided by the Taylor family.
-The southern portion became a county landfill and sections were sold for housing.
+The area next to the campus property has been expanded and subdivided by the Taylor family as Taylor Village where sections were sold for housing.
 The campus acreage totaled 55 acre in 2000.
 By 2000, Taylor Manor had an operating loss of $1.1 million a year on $15.8 million in revenues.
 In 2001 Taylor manor's programs were absorbed into the 1500 employee Sheppard Pratt system.

-In 2006 Grassroots crisis intervention center operated a 33-bed homeless shelter on the campus while expanding their facilities at Atholton High School.
+Taylor Manor Hospital provided buildings on campus for several community and mental health services, including: Halfway Home group home from 2003-2018 for addictions, Our House for young men, Maryland Alternative Care for children, and in 2006 Grassroots crisis intervention center operated a 33-bed homeless shelter on the campus while expanding their facilities at Atholton High School.